Scopa

 Properly designed and placed, nesting blocks help you to understand which species of solitary, cavity-nesting bees you have, and whether their populations are healthy.
 If this home remains empty, it should set off alarm bells and point to a need to plant more wildflowers or other flowering plants in your yard.

 In areas where we often clear dead wood and other natural sources of nesting sites, nesting blocks like ours ensure there is a base level of nesting sites for cavity-nesting bees.
-These bees help to pollinate plants up to a 300m radius around where they live.
+As a nice side-benefit, these bees help to pollinate plants up to a 300m radius around where they live.

 Learn More About Wild Bees